companje/SNAKE-for-Sanyo-MBC-555/README.md

   <img src="doc/gsnake-play-pause.png" alt="GSNAKE gameplay with the pause overlay" width="49%">
 </p>

-A new 8088 port of **GSNAKE**, the Snake game originally written for DOS in 1996.
+A new 8088 port of **GSNAKE**, a Snake game originally written for DOS in 1996.
 The source version ran on a 386 in VGA mode 13h; this project builds a bootable floppy image for the native video hardware of the Sanyo MBC-555.